More activities to help your child remember previous homes

 Stay in contact with friends

-Stay in contact with friends made while overseas.
+.
 In the age of social media, connection is easier than ever.
 As adults we already understand how to stay connected to the people we’ve met in life.
 Our kids may need some extra help in learning how to do this– especially from afar.
 Introduce them, if you haven’t already, not only to email but to the postal service.
 Provide them with the opportunity to write to their friends made while living in their former homes.

 If you have the opportunity to collect newspapers from your host country, do so!
 This is especially useful for future understanding if you happen to live in a country during a major news making moment– newly elected/appointed leadership, political upheaval, ground breaking architectural or city structural changes, debated art installations, etc. Pick up a copy of the paper (or go back and print off pages from an online news outlet or local blog) and put it away to show your kids when they get older.